© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Peter's Church, remains of is a scheduled monument protected by Historic England under reference 1005976.
 View the official record →

-The remains of St Peter's Church is a scheduled monument located in Suffolk, comprising the fragmentary traces of a medieval parish church.
+St Peter's Church, remains of, is a medieval parish church situated in Suffolk, England, of which only fragmentary structural remains survive.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005976.

 St Peter's Church, remains of is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005976.